2025–26 Bologna FC 1909 season

-The 2025–26 season is the 117th season in the history of Bologna Football Club 1909, and the club's eleventh consecutive season in the Serie A. In addition to the domestic league, the club is participating in the Coppa Italia and the UEFA Europa League.
-The club is also set to compete in the Supercoppa Italiana, its debut appearance in the competition, having won the Coppa Italia in the previous season.
+The 2025–26 season was the 117th season in the history of Bologna Football Club 1909, and the club's eleventh consecutive season in the Serie A. In addition to the domestic league, the club participated in the Coppa Italia and the UEFA Europa League.
+The club also competed in the Supercoppa Italiana, its debut appearance in the competition, having won the Coppa Italia in the previous season.